cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - If an application layer has party identifiers available, it SHOULD integrate party identifiers in the CPace protocol run, either within CI or ADa/ADb.

-- The application SHOULD give preference to integrate party identifiers in CI.This is possible if A and B have the identifiers (A,B) available already before starting the protocol.
+- The application SHOULD give preference to the option of integrating party identifiers in CI.
+This avoids the need of an explicit check for the identity strings.

 - Otherwise A SHOULD integrate its party identifiers in ADa and ADb, such that A integrates its identifier in ADa and B integrates its party identifier as part of ADb.
+  In this case the application will have to add an explicit check for the identity string of the communication partner for fending off relay attacks.

 ## Hashing protocol transcripts